ipfs/ipfs-blog/src/_blog/2024-brave-migration-guide.md

 - Windows: `%USERPROFILE%/.ipfs`
 - macOS and Linux: `~/.ipfs`

-Before proceeding, make sure the `.ipfs` does not exist at the destination.
+Before proceeding, make sure the `.ipfs` directory does not exist at the destination.
 If you already had `.ipfs`, shut down IPFS Desktop and rename `.ipfs` to `.ipfs.old` as a precaution to avoid data loss.

 Now, move the `brave_ipfs` directory from Brave profile, to the location expected by IPFS Desktop.